randyparrs/genlayer-benchmarks/BEST_PRACTICES.md

 ## 6. Common Errors and Fixes

-Could not load contract schema is caused by complex constructor args or old syntax.
-Fix by using primitive types such as str, u256, and bool in the constructor.
+Could not load contract schema is caused by complex constructor args, old syntax, or using Address directly as a constructor parameter type.
+Fix by using primitive types such as str, u256, and bool in the constructor, and convert to Address internally with Address(owner_address).

 FINALIZED ERROR is caused by an assert failing or wrong state.
 Fix by checking function preconditions and state before calling.